Woodgreen Station

 Woodgreen Station, also spelt Wood Green and also known as Atartinga, is a cattle station located in the Northern Territory of Australia, to the northeast of Alice Springs, extending approximately 2,215 km2.
 It was also known as (Mer) Athatheng by some of the Indigenous people in the area.

 The first lessee of the pastoral lease created in 1918 was Bob Purvis Sr, who first ran it as a sheep station and bred horses, before introducing cattle.
 The property was very degraded by the time his son, Bob Purvis Jr, took it over in 1960, mainly due to overstocking.
-Since then, Bob Jr has slowly but surely rejuvenated the property, making it a viable concern, albeit with much lower stocking rates of cattle, by applying some of the techniques of regenerative agriculture and developing his own methods to improve the soil.
+Since then, Bob Jr has slowly rejuvenated the property, making it a viable concern, albeit with much lower stocking rates of cattle, by applying some of the techniques of regenerative agriculture and developing his own methods to improve the soil.

 History

 Before European settlement

 Wood Green Station was established across the land of two Aboriginal groups, most of it on that of the Anmatyerre, with the eastern border flanking the lands of the Alyawarre people.
 It has been referred to as Athatheng by Aboriginal people.
 Before European settlement, the land had not been exposed to grazing animals with hard, cloven hoofs.